i1zco/wishlist-member-vuln-analysis/README.md

 ## ⚙ Vulnerability Details

-By sending a crafted `POST` request with parameters `transient_hash` and `orig_email`, an attacker can control both the file path and its contents.
+By sending a specially crafted `POST` request with the `transient_hash` operator to the `Path Traversel` of a temporary directory or the site root, and `orig_email`, code is placed that could cause code execution.
+An attacker could then control the file's path and contents.

-- **Potential Impact / RCE Risk**:
+- **Potential Impact/Risk of Remote Code Execution if the attacker knows the site root path and has appropriate write privileges**:

-  If the attacker is able to place the file in a web-accessible directory (such as the site root) and execute it, this could lead to **full Remote Code Execution (RCE)**, allowing the attacker to run arbitrary commands on the server.
+If an attacker manages to place the file in a web-accessible directory (such as the site root) and execute it, this could lead to **full remote code execution (RCE)**, allowing the attacker to run arbitrary commands on the server.

-The issue has been confirmed on **Wishlist Member version 3.25.1**, and it is likely that earlier versions are also affected.
+This issue was confirmed in **Wishlist Member version 3.25.1**, and earlier versions are likely also affected.

 ---